AbhiRam0099/assignment2-Ramavaram/README.md

 1.Warm up

--Do some moring exercise , that includes pushups, streches, crunches etc.;
+  - Do some moring exercise , that includes pushups, streches, crunches etc.;

 2.Attend classes

--Attend classes on daily basis according to the course shedule.
+   - Attend classes on daily basis according to the course shedule.

 3.Library/Assignments

--Complete assignmets before the due date.
+  - Complete assignmets before the due date.

 4.Recreation center

--Visit rec daily to shape your body and to keep your mind mentally strong.
+  - Visit rec daily to shape your body and to keep your mind mentally strong.

 5.Dinning job

   -Complete your tasks with perfection and be happy.

 Wanna know more about me?
-[AboutMe](https://github.com/AbhiRam0099/assignment2-Ramavaram/blob/main/AboutMe.md)
+[Click here](https://github.com/AbhiRam0099/assignment2-Ramavaram/blob/main/AboutMe.md)

+---
+#### Learnig routine

+- Pick a coding language
+- Deep dive into DS and Algo
+- Do some problem solving
+- Write code and improvise the code

 ---